costi1212/NDVI-Simavi/README.md

 2. Image Processing
-- The image is cropped and rescaled, such that only the relevant parcel is visible.
+- The image is cropped and rescaled, such that only the relevant parcel is visible, not the whole bounding box.
 <p align="center">
   <a>
     <img src="Imagini/dst.png" alt="Cropped image" width="200" height="200">
   </a>
 </p>

-- The parcel image is split into 3 images, according to the 3 colors that differentiate the sub-polygons.
+- The parcel image is split into 3 images, according to the 3 NDVI colors that differentiate the sub-polygons.

 <p align="center">
   <a>